Neal-Kotval/StormboundDeckOptimizer/README.md

 # StormboundDeckOptimizer

-Welcome to the **Stormbound Mana Optimization** project!
+Welcome to the **Stormbound Deck Optimization** project!
 This is a Python-based simulation designed to analyze and optimize mana usage in the game **Stormbound**.
 If you’re unfamiliar with Stormbound, it’s a strategy card game where players build decks of 12 cards and use those cards in turns to destroy the enemy's base.

 This project explores ways to **optimize the mana economy** in Stormbound by minimizing mana wastage through various mathematical techniques.
 It’s the first step in an ambitious multi-part series aiming to find the **best deck** in Stormbound.